Murder of Michael Briggs: Michael K. Addison

 Born in Boston on March 19, 1980, Michael Addison was adopted at age two by Rosetta Addison, his maternal grandmother, and her husband, Lucious Addison, a disabled Vietnam veteran.
 Lucious and Rosetta later divorced, and Rosetta reared her teenage children and "Little Michael" in what was described as a chaotic setting.
 He attended high school in Dorchester but did not graduate.
-At trial, the defense presented material about Addison's troubled upbringing: he was adopted by his maternal grandmother at age two and lived with her in Brockton, Massachusetts and also with his alcoholic mother in one of Boston's most violent and drug-ridden housing projects in the Roxbury neighborhood.
+At trial, the defense presented material about Addison's troubled upbringing: his time with his grandmother in Brockton, Massachusetts and also his time with his alcoholic mother in one of Boston's most violent and drug-ridden housing projects in the Roxbury neighborhood.
 The defense argued for life imprisonment without parole.

 At the time of the Briggs shooting, Michael "Stix" Addison was a Manchester, New Hampshire resident.
-Addison had previous encounters with Officer Briggs in New Hampshire.
+There had been previous encounters between Officer Briggs and Michael Addison.
 In 2002, Addison was arrested by Briggs near the Queen City Bridge in Manchester.
 In March 2003, Addison received first aid from Briggs after a shooting incident, assistance which may have saved the young man's life.
 The shooter, Thomas Williams, was arrested on July 15, 2003, and pleaded guilty in March 2004.
 In October 2006, Williams was given a deal for a shortened sentence contingent upon his testifying for the prosecution in the Officer Briggs murder case.

 In October 2003, Addison was arrested in Londonderry, New Hampshire, charged with false imprisonment, criminal restraint, prowling, and criminal threatening.
 Addison pleaded guilty to criminal restraint of Brian St. Peter in the dispute over drug money, a misdemeanor; he was sentenced to six months in the Rockingham County House of Corrections.
 The other charges were dropped in the plea deal.
-On August 6, 2004, Addison stipulated to the fact that he had violated his Massachusetts probation by virtue of the false imprisonment.
+On August 6, 2004, Addison admitted to the fact that he had violated his Massachusetts probation by virtue of the false imprisonment.